dnl2k/Mel_BiLSTM/readme.md

 ![alt text](https://github.com/dnl2k/Mel_BiLSTM/blob/main/Figures/Pitchfork_221119_1340.png)

 <p align="center">
 Figure 10: Localization results for speaker's location 2.
 7 matched windows were generated from the network detections and 7 predicted locations were produced by the framework.
-The location with the note "Consistent time lags" indicates that the TDOA values for that location was consistent with the TDOA values for other 6 locations and the error was caused by the spatial localization algorithm.
+The location with the note "Consistent time lags" indicates that the estimated TDOA values for that location was consistent with the TDOA values for other 6 locations and the spatial localization error was caused by the spatial localization algorithm.
 <p>

 ![alt text](https://github.com/dnl2k/Mel_BiLSTM/blob/main/Figures/Pitchfork_221119_1345.png)